 Each class meets one night per week from 7pm to 9:45 pm, with a few sections that meet from 4pm to 6:45 pm.
 The program can be completed in 2 to 4 years, depending on whether students attend part-time (3-6 units) or full-time (9 or more units.)
 Most students take two classes (6 units) per semester as part-time students and complete the program in about three years (summer classes may be available.)

 Students can specialize in the following areas: Finance, Management, Human Resources Management, Information Systems, Marketing, or obtain a general MBA.
 Several specializations outside the College of Business are also available: Health Care Management, Consumer Affairs, Fashion Merchandising and Design, Hospitality Management, Health Science, Recreation and Leisure Studies.

-According to the policy established by the Graduate Programs Committee (GPC), applicants to the Evening MBA program may waive the GMAT/GRE test requirement if they can demonstrate seven years or more of significant managerial work experience.
+According to the policy established by the Graduate Programs Committee (GPC), applicants to the MBA programs and the MS in Supply Chain Management program may apply to waive the GMAT/GRE test requirement if they can demonstrate both an academic ability to succeed in a graduate program and seven years or more of significant managerial work experience.
+The determination of eligibility for a waiver will be based on a holistic review of an applicant’s academic transcript, current resume, and a letter of recommendation addressing your managerial experience.
 To request a waiver, please submit your resume, an unofficial transcript of your undergraduate degree, and a letter of recommendation from your current employer to firstname.lastname@example.org

 Please note that if you are a U.S. citizen or resident, but obtained your undergraduate degree from a university outside the U.S., and are granted a test waiver, you will need to take the Writing Proficiency Exam as a graduation requirement under university policy.